Haja-andri/Tips-Backend/README.md

 **What is the mission statement**
-Help service workers to focuse on providing the greatest service possible without worrying about tips collections
+Help service workers to focuse on providing the greatest service possible without worrying about tips collections and awkward situation.

 **What features are required for your minimum viable product**
 	* Service workers can sign-up on the platform, then create a profile with his service and financial information to receive the funds tips to them